deltaxrobot/Delta-X-Docs/docs/reference/gcodes/gc_x2_plus.md

 ### Descriptions

-M04 is used to turn on digital output pin (D0 - D3).
+M04 is used to turn on and set PWM value for digital output pin (D0 - D3).

 ### Usage